 It’s not on every single “things to do in London” list ever, which means that you have a better chance of actually doing as the Londoners do and meeting some local people rather than just fighting your way through swarms of group tours.

 You’ll find them from around 8am to 3pm, so don’t leave it too late or you’ll miss out.

-Walk along the Southbank
+8. Walk along the Southbank

 The Southbank is a great place to walk around in September when it’s still warm enough to not be in your winter boots and the sun is glistening off the water.